LVT Flooring Cost

 stone lvt

-You can find light-coloured stone-effect LVT floor tiles that add a lot of natural light to a room, or you can find darker LVT stone floor tiles to add a much more dramatic effect to the room.
+You can find light-coloured stone-effect LVT floor tiles that add a lot of natural light to a room, or you can find darker LVT stone floor tiles that add a much more dramatic effect to the room.

 You can find these different styles and colours of floor tiles in all different application methods.
 Thicker versions provide a softer feeling under the foot.
 Stone-effect LVT flooring is perfect for rooms such as the bathroom and kitchen.